-Iron Man is dead, but Tony Stark is back in the MCU
+Iron Man is dead, but Tony Stark did come back in the MCU

-It’s only once you take all of that into account that you realize Marvel just brought Iron Man back to the MCU.
-Our Iron Man still died, but What If…? will feature a new Tony Stark.
-Here’s that trailer again:
+Once you take all of that into account, you realize Marvel already brought Iron Man back to the MCU.
+Our Iron Man still died, but What If…? featured a new Tony Stark.
+Here’s the season 1 trailer again:

-In this version of events, Killmonger (Michael B. Jordan) saves Tony Stark.
-As you may remember from that episode, Killmonger eventually does save him but also kills him, while also taking over the role of Black Panther.
-What was interesting was that RDJ did not appear in the massive list of Marvel stars reprising their roles for What If…?.
+Killmonger (Michael B. Jordan) saves Tony Stark in this version of events.
+As you may remember from that episode of the series, Killmonger eventually does save him but also kills him while subsequently taking over the role of Black Panther.
+What was interesting was that R.D.J. did not appear in the massive list of Marvel stars reprising their roles for What If…?.
 Mick Wingert voiced Tony Stark in four different episodes of the show.
-But you have to remember, the multiverse allows for a myriad of Iron Men.
+But you have to remember that the multiverse allows for myriad Iron Men.

-Finally, there’s no indication that the Tony Stark we’ll see in What If…? will reappear in the MCU down the road.
+Finally, there’s an indication that the Tony Stark we’ll see in What If…? will reappear in the MCU down the road.
 Tony Stark kept dying in What If..? in more or less every story in the MCU.
-That is also something we’ll need to keep an eye on as the multiverse continues to expand.
-Not for nothing, we wouldn’t have hated to see the continuation of the Killmonger episode to see how Pepper and Shuri handled this betrayal.
+That is also something we’ll like to keep an eye on as the multiverse continues to expand.
+Not for nothing; we wouldn’t hate to see the continuation of the Killmonger episode to see how Pepper and Shuri handled this betrayal.